hindu-comm/mail_stream_advaita-l/2017/02/advaitin_Jnaani_enjo/312__Praveen_R._Bhat.md

 which is figuratively said as happiness of everyone, since all happiness is really brahmAnanda alone.

-​
 > Now the question is - at the local body level there is suffering too.
 The
 > above sloka should also involve the sufferings of all the people - sva
 > dehavat.
 >
 > What happens to the sum total of all sufferings?
-> ​​
 >
+>

-​​So too, all the sufferings, whether relating to his body or bodies of all living beings, do not keep the jnAni away from enjoying svarUpAnanda as pratibimbAnda, as he just a sAkShi of both bhogya sukha as well as duHkha, completely asanghaH.
+So too, all the sufferings, whether relating to his body or bodies of all living beings, do not keep the jnAni away from enjoying svarUpAnanda as pratibimbAnda, as he just a sAkShi of both bhogya sukha as well as duHkha, completely asanghaH.

-​gurupAdukAbhyAm
+gurupAdukAbhyAm
 ,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know